How to Enter and Exit Social Gatherings in Portugal

 [!faq]- What if I arrive late to the party?
 If the group is already eating, do not go around the table kissing everyone.
 Give a general wave, say “Desculpem o atraso” (Sorry for the delay), and “Bom apetite” to the room.

 [!faq]- Do I take my shoes off at the door?
-It’s not a strict default rule in Portugal.
+Taking off shoes varies by household.
 Look at the host’s feet.
 If they are wearing shoes, keep yours on.
 If you see a pile of shoes in the hallway, take yours off.
+Every household is different!

 Photo of Justin Borge